top of page

 Again, if you’re new to these mindfulness practices it can be helpful to start using guided recordings.

-The bodyscan is the first long mindfulness meditation taught in the Mindfulness Based Stress Reduction (MBSR) 8-week program, and a great practice to start with.
-It focuses on scanning your attention slowly through your body.
+A lying body scan is the first long mindfulness meditation taught in the first week of the Mindfulness Based Stress Reduction (MBSR) 8-week program.
+This can be a useful longer practice to start learning and will also help improve your ability to be more mindful throughout your day.

-Once you have some experience of bringing mindful moments into your work day, you’ll be able to more readily use these techniques during moments of stress and high uncertainty.
+Once you have some experience of bringing mindful moments into your work day, you’ll start to find it's easier to integrate the mindfulness habits during moments of stress and high uncertainty.

 This is where the benefits of mindfulness for resilience and stress reduction really come into play.

-Once you’ve built a foundation of having regular moments of mindfulness throughout your day this will become much easier to tap into these resources when you really need them.
+Once you’ve been able to use some of these mindfulness tools throughout your day you will find it becomes much easier to tap into these resources when you really need them.

-As you can see, these five ways to practice mindfulness at work are possible to do on your own and don’t require joining mindfulness drop-in classes or corporate mindfulness program.
+As you can see, these five tools for practicing mindfulness at work are possible to do on your own and don’t require joining mindfulness drop-in classes or corporate mindfulness program.

 Receive Personal Guidance from Irene